unChaz/sci-fi-5e/versions/0.3.0/SCI-5_SRD.md

 Beginning at 10th level, you can call on your sect to intervene on your behalf when your need is great.

-Imploring your sect’s aid requires you to use your action.
+Imploring your sect's aid requires you to use your action.
 Describe the assistance you seek, and roll percentile dice.
 If you roll a number equal to or lower than your priest level, your sect intervenes.
 The GM chooses the nature of the intervention; the effect of any priest tek skill or priest domain tek skill would be appropriate.

-If your sect intervenes, you can’t use this feature again for 7 days.
+If your sect intervenes, you can't use this feature again for 7 days.
 Otherwise, you can use it again after you finish a long rest.

 At 20th level, your call for intervention succeeds automatically, no roll required.